Low-Fat Pumpkin Bread

 - 1 cup chopped nuts or raisins, optional

-- In a bowl, combine the sugar, pumpkin, applesauce and egg substitute; mix well.
+- In a mixing bowl, combine the sugar, pumpkin, applesauce and egg substitute; mix well.
 Combine the flour, cinnamon, baking soda, baking powder, salt and nutmeg; gradually add to pumpkin mixture and mix well.
 Stir in nuts or raisins if desired.
 Pour into two 8-in. x 4-in. loaf pans coated with cooking spray.
 Bake at 350° for 50-60 minutes or until a toothpick inserted near the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks.
 Yield: 2 loaves (14 slices per loaf).